briar/onionwrapper/README.md

 Maven artifacts: `org.briarproject:{tor,obfs4proxy,snowflake}-{android,linux,macos,windows}`.
 The `obfs4proxy` artifact provides `obfs4` and `meek_lite`.

+The macOS binaries are not signed, so you will need to sign them when packaging your app.

 If your Android app is uploaded to Google Play as an app bundle (AAB), you must include the following in `build.gradle` to ensure that the Tor and pluggable transport binaries are extracted during
  installation: